Kanishka-Jingar/Kanishka-Jingar/README.md

 ###
 Hi there! 👋 I'm Kanishka
-A 4th-year [CSE student] specializing in [AI], I'm passionate about the exciting fusion of art and technology.
-My focus is on [web development], crafting engaging digital experiences through UI/UX design and relevant tools.
+A 4th-year CSE student specializing in AI, I'm passionate about the exciting fusion of art and technology.
+My focus is on web development, crafting engaging digital experiences through UI/UX design and relevant tools.

 -🔭 I'm currently working on: Developing AI-driven web applications with intuitive user interfaces.<br />